OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ### Black-box Testing

 Proceed to a page on the application which displays sensitive information such as username, email address, account details, etc. Background the application by hitting the Home button on your iOS device.
-Connect to the iOS device and proceed to the following directory:
+Connect to the iOS device and proceed to the following directory (Might be different in IOS below 8.0):

-`/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/`(Might be different in IOS below 8.0
+`/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/`

 If the application caches the sensitive information page as a screenshot, it fails this test.